Intelix8996/cdm-project/docs/platform-description.md

 [ROM Controller](#rom-controller) takes part in interrupt handling process - when interrupt occurs controller changes memory page to one that is specified on corresponding controller pins.

-The easiest way to specify page to handle interrupts is to connect a constant to theese pins, however in this case you cannot change it.
+The easiest way to specify page to handle interrupts is to connect a constant to these pins, however in this case you cannot change it.

 Better solution is to connect a register to bus and it's output to ISR Page pins.
-In that case you can set page dyncamically in runtime.
+In that case you can set page dynamically in runtime.

 ## Devices description